Phool Makhana Raita Recipe (Foxnut Raita)

 This raita will keep well in the refrigerator for 2-3 days.

-I do not recommend freezing it as the texture of yogurt might change when thawed.
+I do not recommend freezing it, as the yogurt’s texture might change when thawed.

 Other Indian Condiment Recipes We Recommend